What is endometriosis?

 Stages/severity of endometriosis

 The American Society of Reproductive Medicine has developed a staging system to classify the severity of endometriosis.
-The system for defining the stages of the endometriosis takes into account a complex list of criteria but looks mainly at how much tissue has grown and where it is, so it doesn’t always reflect the amount of pain, symptoms or risk of infertility.
-It’s possible for a woman in stage 1 to be in pain for example, while a woman in stage 4 has no symptoms at all.
+The system for defining the stages of the endometriosis looks mainly at how much tissue has grown and where it is, so it doesn’t always reflect the amount of pain you might have or the risk of infertility.
+It’s possible for a woman in stage 1 to be in pain for example, while a woman in stage 4 has no pain at all.

 - Stage 1: Minimal